My path in payments with Rakhi Seth-Forrest at Warner Brothers Discovery

 Together with the DMA's companion regulation, The Digital Services Act, European lawmakers want to make Europe "fit for the digital age".
 The EU's vision is to create a safer digital space in which the fundamental rights of all users of digital services are protected and a level playing field that fosters innovation, growth and competitiveness, both in Europe and globally.

-How might the Digital Markets Act impact payments?
+How does the DMA impact payments?

 From a payment sector perspective, Article 5 of the DMA, which sets out the obligations for companies designated as gatekeepers, includes a key paragraph that promises to drive the unbundling of payments services from gatekeepers' core platform services, delivering more competition and choice for online businesses in terms of their payments options.